Inca City of Machu Picchu: ecstasy or disappointment?

 The city, or perhaps only the summer residence of the emperor and the Inca nobility, should have been built around the year 1440 and inhabited until the Spanish conquest in 1532 by a permanent population of about 300 people, with a peak of 1,000 when the emperor went.

-It was never abandoned or forgotten, but occasionally inhabited by a few indigenous who used the agricultural terraces and the complex water channels.
+It was never really abandoned or forgotten, but some locals went and live there, making use of the agricultural terraces and complex water channels.

-On July 24, 1911 the american Hiram Bingham arrived at the top of the mountain and was impressed by what he saw.
+On 24 July 1911, the American historian Hiram Bingham reached the peak of the mountain and was pretty impressed by what he saw.

 Peru - landscape from the top of Machu Picchu Mountain